-4. Step by Step use of ECVET in mobility
+4. Using ECVET Step by Step in mobility

 This section outlines the main issues to be taken into account in using ECVET for mobility.
 It is structured according to the three main phases: before, during and after mobility.
 These phases are summarised in Figure 5 below.